mbzuai-oryx/PALO/README.md

 ---

 ## 📢 Latest Updates
-- **Feb-22-24**- PALO paper and online demo is released.
+- **Feb-23-24**- PALO paper and online demo are released.
 Code, pretrained models and training/evaluation scripts are coming soon!

 ---